Grand juror speaks after judge ruling in Breonna Taylor case

-LOUISVILLE, Ky (AP) — A grand juror in the Breonna Taylor case is speaking out after a Louisville judge cleared the way for the the panel’s members to talk publicly about the secretive proceedings.
+LOUISVILLE, Ky.
+(AP) — A grand juror who won a court fight to speak publicly about the Breonna Taylor investigation took issue Tuesday with statements by Kentucky’s attorney general, and said the jury was not given the option to consider charges connected to Taylor’s shooting death by police.

-An anonymous grand juror filed suit to speak publicly after Kentucky Attorney General Daniel Cameron announced last month that no officers would be directly charged in the March shooting death of Taylor during a botched narcotics raid.
+The anonymous grand juror had filed suit to speak publicly after Kentucky Attorney General Daniel Cameron announced last month that no officers would be directly charged in the March shooting death of Taylor during a narcotics raid.
 The grand jury charged one officer with endangering her neighbors.

-In a written statement Tuesday released after the judge’s ruling, the grand juror, who was not identified, said that only wanton endangerment charges were offered to them to consider against one officer.
+In a written statement after winning a judge’s permission to break silence in the case, the grand juror, who was not identified, said that only wanton endangerment charges were offered to them to consider against one officer.
 The grand jury asked questions about bringing other charges against the officers, “and the grand jury was told there would be none because the prosecutors didn’t feel they could make them stick,” the grand juror said.

 Cameron had opposed in court allowing grand jurors to speak about the proceedings.
 He said Tuesday that he would not appeal the judge’s ruling.
 Grand juries are typically secret meetings, though earlier this month the audio recordings of the proceedings in the Taylor case were released publicly.